Jineeary/meetro/CONTRIBUTING.md

 The problem should be related to the bug in the library itself, not the code.

-If you're not sure if the bug is in the code or in the library, please ask us first at [mail] (duswlsgodqhr@naver.com )!
+If you're not sure if the bug is in the code or in the library, please ask us first at [mail](duswlsgodqhr@naver.com )!
 This way we can respond faster.😎

 >[!tip]
 >We have a number of other [emails](email2).
 If you don't get an answer, please refer to it!